wso2/identity-apps/docs/STYLE-GUIDE.md

 | **Oxygen UI** | Material UI 5(MUI) | Active | New components |
 | **Semantic UI React** | Custom SCSS | Legacy | Existing components |

 **Oxygen UI** (`@oxygen-ui/react`) is our design system built on MUI.
-It provides consistent theming, accessibility, and alignment with WSO2's product design language.
+It provides consistent theming, accessibility, and alignment with WSO2's product design guidelines.

 **Semantic UI React** was our original component library.
 While it remains in the codebase for stability, we are progressively migrating away from it.